 Please call our office at (608) 729-6300 as soon as possible to schedule your “First OB” visit.
 We generally try to see you around 8 weeks from the start of your last period.
 (Obstetrics tradition is odd, in that everything is calculated from the start of your last menstrual period, even though you generally don’t conceive until 2 weeks after that; you get credit for two weeks when you’re not even pregnant yet!)
 Your due date will be calculated and confirmed after reviewing your history and performing an ultrasound using an internal (vaginal) probe that will get a very good picture of your developing baby.
 Ultrasounds done very early in pregnancy are extremely accurate in determining or confirming the age of the pregnancy, and we feel it is very important to try to clarify this at your first visit.
 A normal due date is 40 weeks from the first day of the last menstrual period (or, 38 weeks after conception.)
 To calculate an estimated due date visit http://www.perinatology.com/calculators/Due-Date.htm.

-When you call to schedule your First OB appointment, your call will be transferred to one of our nurses, who can review some basic information for you and answer any immediate questions.
-We will also plan to send you some information about healthy habits during pregnancy, test options that may be discussed with you, medication questions that you might have, and we will direct you to our website, where other forms and information may be found before your first visit.
-You will have your consistent care provided by the same physician at each visit.
-However, since we all share coverage at Meriter Hospital, you will have a chance to meet the other physicians during your visits near the end of your pregnancy, in case they participate in your labor or birth care.
+When you call to schedule your First OB appointment, the receptionist will gather some information and send it to your provider’s nurse.
+The nurse will review your medical history and call you to review some basic information and answer any immediate questions.
+We will direct you to our website on information about healthy habits during pregnancy, testing options, medication questions that you might have.
+We will try and schedule consistent care with your primary provider, but due to call schedules you may be asked to see a different provider.
+However, since we all share coverage at Meriter Hospital, this will give you the opportunity to meet the other providers in case they participate in your labor or birth care.

 What are common early pregnancy symptoms?